-At William G. Kolodner Personal Injury Lawyers, our Maryland wrongful death lawyers understand the issues a family faces after a wrongful death.
+At WGK Personal Injury Lawyers, our Maryland wrongful death lawyers understand the issues a family faces after a wrongful death.
 As personal injury attorneys in Dundalk, we have worked to protect injured parties and their families since 1977.

 Our legal team is known to be aggressive legal advocates for our clients.
 We are also known for our legal experience and success rate.
 Our lawyers have recovered multi-million dollar awards and jury verdicts for our clients.

-The attorneys at William G. Kolodner Personal Injury Lawyers are recognized by top national and local legal organizations.
+The attorneys at WGK Personal Injury Lawyers are recognized by top national and local legal organizations.
 Our attorneys were included in the list of the Top 40 Under 40 by The National Trial Lawyers.